Yizhi (prince)

-Aisin Gioro Yizhi (瑞敏郡王奕志, 30 October 1827 - 27 June 1850) was a Qing dynasty imperial prince and the first son of Mianxin, Jiaqing Emperor's fourth son.
+Yizhi (奕誌, 30 October 1827 - 27 June 1850) was a Qing dynasty imperial prince and the first son of Mianxin, Jiaqing Emperor's fourth son.
 Yizhi did not have a male heir to inherit his title, so the peerage was de facto extinct.
 There were two posthumous adoptions done so as to continue the lineage.
 The peerage was finally abolished in 1900 due to the brutal involvement of Zaiyi in the Boxer Rebellion.

 Life

 Yizhi was born to secondary princess consort Ruihuai, lady Xu, as Yiyue (奕约).
 In 1828, when he became an orphan, several princes, including Prince Ding of the First Rank Yishao, were appointed as curators until he would reach the maturity age.
 At that time, the second character in his personal name was changed to "zhi" with Kangxi radical "speech" (誌) so as to share resemblance with the characters in the personal names of sons of the Daoguang Emperor.

 Yizhi was described by elder servants as beautiful and shy person who was rarely seen in aristocratic circles.
 Moreover, the acquaintances mentioned that his mental abilities were rather limited.

 In 1848, Yizhi made sacrifices at the Chang mausoleum of the Western Qing tombs.
 Yizhi died on 27 June 1850, having been barely 22 years old and was posthumously honoured as Prince Ruimin of the Second Rank (多罗瑞敏郡王, meaning "propitious and clever").
 The funeral was organised by Yixin, Prince Gong.